 Komal Shah and Gaurav Garg

 An avid collector since 2008, Shah told ARTnews she is “entirely focused on women artists or artists of color.”
-And in an interview with The Hindu Business Line, she said that works by four women abstract painters—Amy Sillman, Charline Von Heyl, Jacqueline Humphries, and Laura Owens—form the “crux” of her collection, in which works by Mark Bradford and Sam Gilliam also figure prominently.
+And in an interview with The Hindu Business Line, she said that works by four women abstract painters—Amy Sillman, Charline Von Heyl, Jacqueline Humphries, and Laura Owens—form the “crux” of her collection, in which works by Joan Mitchell, Mark Bradford, and Sam Gilliam also figure prominently.

-Shah and Garg recently acquired an untitled painting by Joan Mitchell from 1992 (the year of the artist’s death); Shah is a “die-hard fan” of the market-making Abstract-Expressionist whose auction record was set in May 2018, when Blueberry (1969) sold for $16.6 million at Christie’s New York.
+In 2019, Shah and Garg acquired an untitled painting by Mitchell from 1992 (the year of the artist’s death); Shah is a “die-hard fan” of the market-making Abstract-Expressionist whose auction record was set in May 2018, when Blueberry (1969) sold for $16.6 million at Christie’s New York.